 Computer Science Foundations

-In this program, students learn the intellectual concepts and skills that are essential for advanced work in computer science and beneficial for computing work in support of other disciplines.
-Students will have the opportunity to achieve a deeper understanding of increasingly complex computing systems by acquiring knowledge and skills in mathematical abstraction, problem solving, and the organization and analysis of hardware and software systems.
+You'll learn the intellectual concepts and skills that are essential for advanced work in computer science and beneficial for computing work in support of other disciplines.
+Achieve a deeper understanding of increasingly complex computing systems by acquiring knowledge and skills in mathematical abstraction, problem solving, and the organization and analysis of hardware and software systems.
 The program covers material such as algorithms, data structures, computer organization and architecture, logic, discrete mathematics, and programming in the context of the liberal arts.

 We will explore our curriculum by way of lectures, programming labs, workshops, and seminars.